BSU Catalog Home | Political Science Program | All-University Courses and Descriptions

 4200 CONSTITUTIONAL LAW (3 credits) An examination of legal interpretations of the constitution regarding the separation of powers and the bill of rights.
 Prerequisite: POL 1200.
 (Might not be offered every year)

-4500 THESIS AND CAREER PREPARATION (2 credits) This is a senior year capstone course.
-Students will work on independent research projects and develop career plans and skills.
+4500 THESIS AND CAREER PREPARATION (3 credits) This is a senior year capstone course.
+In a seminar format, students discuss progress on their individual research projects and develop career plans and skills.
+Prerequisite: POL 4100 or consent of instructor.